mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

 So which image asset should we use?
 A game box is a rectangle with 16:9 aspect ratio, so the `banner` would be perfect for this.
-However, since every asset is potentially missing, we should consider showing the other assets and provide multiple fallbacks.
+However, since every asset is potentially missing, we should consider showing other images and provide multiple fallbacks.
 If we don't have a `banner`, the next similarly sized one is the `steam` ("grid icon") asset.
 Because it's wider than 16:9, we'll need to crop it if we don't want black bars or squashed/scretched images (though you might prefer that).
 If neither image is available, I'll use `boxFront` as it tends to be commonly available.

 Let's extend the Image object created previously: